Stability-AI/StableSwarmUI/README.md

     - It will place an icon on your desktop that you can use to re-launch the server at any time.
     - When the installer completes, it will automatically launch the StableSwarmUI server, and open a browser window to the install page.
     - Follow the install instructions on the page.
-    - After you submit, be patient, some of the install processing take a few minutes (downloading models and etc).
+    - After you submit, be patient, some of the install processing take a few minutes (downloading models, etc).

 (TODO): Even easier self-contained pre-installer, a `.msi` or `.exe` that provides a general install screen and lets you pick folder and all.